-Figure 64: Checking the chain tension
+Figure 47: Checking the chain tension

-- 2 If the chain can be pushed more than 2 cm, the chain or drive belt will need to be tensioned again by the specialist dealer. - 3 If the chain or the drive belt can only be pushed up and down less than 1 cm, you will need to slacken the chain or the drive belt. - ⇒ The optimum chain tension is achieved if the chain or the drive belt can be pushed a maximum of 2 cm in the middle between the pinion and the toothed wheel.
+- 2 If the chain can be pushed more than 2 cm, the chain will need to be re-tensioned by your specialist dealer. - 3 If the chain can only be pushed up and down less than 1 cm, the chain needs to be slackened as required. - ➡ The ideal chain tension has been achieved if the chain can be pushed a maximum of 2 cm in the middle between the pinion and the toothed wheel.
 The crank must also turn without resistance. - 4 If a hub gear is fitted, the rear wheel must be pushed backwards or forwards to tighten the chain.
 Contact your specialist dealer. - 5 Check the handlebar grip is firmly in position.

-B Maintenance
+8 Maintenance